Analysis | NCAA tournament bracketology: Gonzaga is the top seed, but is Michigan or Baylor No. 2?

 (2) West Virginia vs. (15) AMERICA EAST/UMBC

-If not Ohio State for the last No. 1 seed, then who?
+If not Ohio State for the last No. 1 seed, then whom?
 Illinois is the best alternative, and the Illini conveniently visit Columbus this weekend. … Western Kentucky is the only two-loss team remaining in Conference USA.
-The Hilltoppers, led by junior big man Charles Bassey, have a chance to be a chic 12-over-5 pick in a couple weeks. …
+The Hilltoppers, led by junior big man Charles Bassey, have a chance to be a chic 12-over-5 pick in a few weeks. …

-Boise State is probably a safe at-large team — a victory at BYU, a sweep of Utah State and a road split with Colorado State is the crux of its resume — but it could have used a split at San Diego State last week as insurance. … UMBC enters the field as part of a bracket forecasting tradition of plugging in the top seed in a conference tournament, regardless of whether a tied team (Vermont in this case) has a better profile.
+Boise State is probably a safe at-large team — a victory at BYU, a sweep of Utah State and a road split with Colorado State are on its résumé — but it could have used a split at San Diego State last week as insurance. … UMBC enters the field as part of a bracket forecasting tradition of plugging in the top seed in a conference tournament, regardless of whether a tied team (Vermont in this case) has a better profile.
 The same thing happened in the Horizon (Cleveland State for Wright State) and the Patriot (Navy for Colgate).

 Midwest Region